schizoidnightmares/schizoidnightmares.com/terms/patrons.md

 ### Limitations
 I reserve the right to refuse or remove a patron's public recognition.
 Reasons for rejection may include (listed non-exhaustively) avoiding associations with criminal, fraudulent, exploitative, pornographic, or seditious entities.
 If you want to become a patron for the sole purpose of obtaining public recognition, please <a href="https://tally.so/r/mOaDRp" target="_blank">contact me</a> ahead of time to ensure I will approve of it.

-## Forums rank
-I grant patrons a special user rank on <a href="https://schizoidnightmares.net/" target="_blank">the forums</a>, automatically granting <a href="https://schizoidnightmares.net/threads/user-status-and-ranks.6/" target="_blank">full membership privileges</a>.
-This rank is *conditional* and assumes patrons will comply with the forums' <a href="https://schizoidnightmares.net/help/rules/" target="_blank">rules</a>.
-Patrons registered on the forums should message me their forums username on Patreon if they want this rank applied to their account.

-Former patrons *retain* these privileges, although they lose the special rank.